rusty1s/RSClipperWrapper/README.md

 ## Documentation

+### Polygon

+	class Polygon { ... }

+A `Polygon` is an ordered list that contains elements of type `CGPoint`.
+The `Polygon` class is built as a wrapper of `std::vector` in C++ and therefore should not be used otherwise as clipping polygons.

+`Polygon` behaves just like the `Array` implementation in Swift except that it can only hold points of the type `CGPoint`.

+#### Protocol inheritance

+* `SequenceType`
+* `MutableCollectionType`
+* `ArrayLiteralConvertible`
+* `CustomStringConvertible/CustomDebugStringConvertible`

+### Clipper

+	class Clipper { ... }

+The `Clipper` class performs polygon clipping -  union, difference, intersection & exclusive-or.

+#### Static methods

+	class func unionPolygons(polygons1: [Polygon], withPolygons polygons2: [Polygon]) -> [Polygon]

+Constructs and returns the union of an array of polygons with an array of polygons.

+	class func differencePolygons(polygons1: [Polygon], fromPolygons polygons2: [Polygon]) -> [Polygon]

+Constructs and returns the difference of an array of polygons from an array of polygons.

+	class func intersectPolygons(polygons1: [Polygon], withPolygons polygons2: [Polygon]) -> [Polygon]

+Constructs and returns the intersection of an array of polygons with an array of polygons.

+	class func xorPolygons(polygons1: [Polygon], withPolygons polygons2: [Polygon]) -> [Polygon]

+Constructs and returns the exclusive-or boolean operation of an array of polygons with an array of polygons.

 ## Additional information

 `RSClipperWrapper` was developed and implemented for the use in *Dig Deeper - the Mining / Crafting / Trading game*. *Dig Depper* is currently in developement and has its own *GitHub* project [here](../../../DigDeeper).